-We all know that the meaning of 'classic' has been distorted from the original designation indicating the literature of ancient Greece and Rome.
-Since few seem to read that stuff any more—no longer required reading in schools— modern society has mostly accepted Madison Avenue's meaning, which is: 'an older product for which manufacturers can find an excuse to charge extra money.'
+We all know that the meaning of ‘classic’ has evolved from the original designation indicating the literature of ancient Greece and Rome to a medium that has endured over generations.

 What do we find in books that people reread over generations?
 A world consistent enough to make escape, for the duration of the book, possible?
 Emotional fulfillment?
 Insight?
 Thought-provoking ideas?
 Characters that seem as alive as people we know in real life?

 I recently reread Pride and Prejudice again.
 Now, I’ve been rereading Jane Austen regularly for several decades; there are some passages of P & P that I can just about quote off by heart.
 But a slow, careful reread gives me tremendous pleasure—I can sink into that safe, aesthetically pleasing, brightly peaceful world for a time, and find human insight that shows how different people then were, and yet how much the same.
 I’ve reread for different things: this time I traced the chemistry between Darcy and Elizabeth.
 Once I read for the skillful depiction of minor characters.
 Another time for manners, and assumptions make by the writer that the reader knew exactly what was going on.
 Another time for classical references—hints of what Austen had read, what had shaped her own early tastes.

 There’s enough substance in Austen’s novel to reward the revisits—and not just substance, but an intriguing blend of the familiar and the curious.